-- Two Music students from TCNJ’s School of Education are working in our Primary School, observing and planning/implementing portions of music lessons and rehearsals with the Ashleigh Ayers, the Primary School’s Music Director.
+- Two Music students from TCNJ’s School of Education are working in our Primary School, observing and planning/implementing portions of music lessons and rehearsals with the Ashleigh Ayres, the Primary School’s Music Director.

 - Six students in TCNJ’s School of Education Urban Education Program are interning in Primary and Intermediate School, observing part-time for the first half of the semester, and in the second half will begin full-time learning, planning and teaching two or more lessons per day.

 - Students from TCNJ’s ESL Prep Program regularly provide support at our weekly ESL Parent Program events.

 - A student from MCCC’s Education program is observing classes in our Intermediate School.

 - A third-year student from Rutgers University Master’s of Social Work Program is interning with Jaclyn Pryor, School Social Worker, to assist students in grades K-5 (Primary and Intermediate Schools).

 - A third-term student from NYU’s Steinhardt School of Culture, Education, and Human Development is serving as a School Counseling Intern with Christina Mangus, Guidance Counselor, assisting students in grades 9-12 at Foundation Collegiate Academy.